-A small number of Clean Cities coalitions have worked with fleets and stakeholders who have an interest in field-testing advanced vehicle technologies (e.g., hydrogen and fuel cell vehicles).
-This subset of vehicles represents just 0.04% of the total number of alternative fuel or advanced technology vehicles reported by coalitions.
+A small number of Clean Cities coalitions have worked with fleets and stakeholders that have an interest in field-testing advanced vehicle technologies (e.g., hydrogen and fuel cell vehicles).
+This subset of vehicles represents just 0.1% of the total number of alternative fuel or advanced technology vehicles reported by coalitions.
 Some of these projects involve limited production, experimental, or prototype/demonstration models that are made available from vehicle manufacturers under special lease arrangements.
 This is a way for the manufacturers to gather inuse performance data, evaluate durability, and refine engineering designs for future vehicle models that may be under development.
-In 2018, 402 hydrogen vehicles were reported and the largest portion was reported for local government fleets.
+In 2019, 691 hydrogen vehicles were reported, and the largest portion were for general public owners as reported for fueling stations.
 Data reported to Clean Cities coalitions for some of these vehicles show the noteworthy potential these technologies have for both energy and environmental benefits, but no significant market trends could be drawn from this limited data set.